mesqueeb/SwiftVsTypeScript/pages/index.md

 #     details: Lorem ipsum dolor sit amet, consectetur adipiscing elit
 ---

+Coming from TypeScript, we still need to rewire what common methods are called in Swift.
+Eg. Instead of `array.every()` you need to reach for `array.allSatisfy()`.

+This CheatSheet is a quick reference from a TypeScript perspective to check what the equivalent methods are in Swift.

-Currently takes a TypeScript first approach, for TS devs looking to learn Swift.
-PRs welcome to add a Swift first approach for Swift devs looking to learn TS!
+<sub class="text-right">(PRs welcome to add a Swift first approach for Swift devs looking to learn TS!)</sub>